 The Sisters of St Joseph Goulburn elected a new congregational leader, Sr Kerrie Cusack, at a gathering at St Joseph's Convent, North Goulburn.
+She succeeds Sr were elected as councillors.
+They will share aspects of leadership of the congregation with Sr Kerrie.
+The new team will take up office on 8 December, the Feast of the Immaculate Conception.

-She succeeds Sr Noelene Quinane.
+Noelene Quinane.
+Sr Laraine Crowe

-Sr Laraine Crowe (first assistant), Sr Colleen Howe, Sr Carmel Drew and Sr were elected as councillors.
+(first assistant), Sr Colleen Howe, Sr Carmel Drew and Sr Marie McAlister Sr Kerrie Cusack ship.